Sorting Data in Excel VBA

-Note that different cell background colours and font colours have been used, as these can also be used as sorting parameters.
-Sorting using cell and font colours will be demonstrated later in the article.
+Note that different cell background colors and font colors have been used, as these can also be used as sorting parameters.
+Sorting using cell and font colors will be demonstrated later in the article.
 Also note that on cell E3, the department name is all lower case.

-You do not need the cell interior and font colours if you do not wish to use the examples of sorting by cell and font colour.
+You do not need the cell interior and font colors if you do not wish to use the examples of sorting by cell and font color.

 Recording a Macro for a VBA Sort